build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 In this file, you implement the following changes:

+* On line 5, you imported the **xray_recorder** function from the Python AWS X-Ray SDK.
+* On line 9, you imported the new **get_username** function in shared.py that you will add in the next step.
-* Create a new subsegment called **annotations** using the X-Ray SDK for Python as soon as your Lambda function handler begins execution.
+* On line 24, you create a new subsegment called **annotations** using the X-Ray SDK for Python as soon as your Lambda function handler begins execution.
-* Create an annotation called **generated_cart** to indicate whether or not the cart id was retrieved from the cookie **cartId** set by the front end user interface.
+* On lines 28-32, you create an annotation called **generated_cart** to indicate whether or not the cart id was retrieved from the cookie **cartId** set by the front end user interface.
-* Create an annotation called **username** which is set to the Cognito username if an authorized login is detected or set to the value '**anonymous**'.
+* On lines 37-38, you retrieve the username and create an annotation called **username** which is set to the Cognito username if an authorized login is detected or set to the value '**anonymous**'.

 Next, update the **backend/layers/shared.py** file to the following: